EtchReach/EtchReach-DigitalOven/readme.md

 [Product Demonstration]()
 ## Overview
 Project information and prototype usage can be found [here](https://docs.google.com/document/d/1T6A8cfehCGghUUyGrNWb8jcuDFIxB7nuweHgq2GrgUs/edit?usp=sharing).
-## Bill of Materials

 ## Hardware
 ### Control Box
-CAD files for the control box with its associated components are found in the Hardware Directory.
+CAD files for the control box with its associated components are found in the [Hardware Directory](./Hardware/).
 Either PLA or PETG filament is suitable.

 ### Oven Modification
 * Dismantle the oven and identify the wires connected to the oven's components (Heating Coil, Rotisserie, Fan, Bulb).
 * Connect the thermal fuse to the wires connecting to the heating coil(s).